Reviewer Guidelines

 Introduction:

-Accurately describes what the author hoped to achieve and clearly states the problem being investigated.
-Summarizes relevant research to provide context and explains findings being challenged or extended.
-Describes the experiment, hypotheses, and general experimental design or method.
+Accurately describes what the author hopes to achieve and clearly states the problem being investigated.
+It summarizes relevant research to provide context and explains findings being challenged or extended.
+It also describes the experiment, hypotheses, and the general experimental design or method.

 Method: